nicovandenhooff/personal-website/content/home/projects.md

 *The project below is in progress*

-- I am participating in the [WiDS Datathon 2022 Kaggle Competition](https://www.kaggle.com/c/widsdatathon2022).
+- I am participating in the [WiDS Datathon 2022 Kaggle Competition](https://www.kaggle.com/c/widsdatathon2022) as a team with three of my classmates from UBC.
 The goal of this project is to use weather data, climate data, and building characteristics to build a Machine Learning model to accurately predit a building's energy consumption.
-This project will be complete in February 2022.
+This project will be complete in late February 2022.

 ### Data Visualization